CleverPumpkin/App-Badge/README.md

             text = "debug"
             fontSize = 12

-            //note that colors in format "#xxx" not supported, you have to specify colors as "#xxxxxx" textColor = "#ffffff"
+            //note that colors in format "#xxx" not supported,
+            //you have to specify colors as "#xxxxxx" textColor = "#ffffff"
             labelColor = "#000000"
         }